raspberrypilearning/scratchpc-musical-instrument/en/step_1.md

 In this project, you’ll learn how to connect several different inputs to your GPIO pins to create a drum kit, or other musical instrument of your choice.

-You’ll connect several 'buttons' to your Raspberry Pi to act as inputs that will trigger sounds, then design a physical instrument, which you can use and play!
+You’ll connect several 'buttons' to your Raspberry Pi to act as inputs that will trigger sounds in Scratch, then design a physical instrument which you can use and play!

-### What you will make
+You will:

 A musical instrument can be anything that takes a user's input and turns it into sounds.
 You could make anything at all that does this!
 Consider all of the musical instruments you know and think about how you might copy the way they work using simple inputs.